joebew42/ex_chat/README.md

 ### DONE

+- It seems that we have a [websocket idle timeout issue](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/#_keeping_the_connection_alive).
+Increase the idle timeout to 10 minutes
 - what happen when we try to connect to the chat with an invalid access token
   - 1) the token not exist or is not valid [DONE]
   - 2) no token provided [DONE]